nalsakas/phonenumber2words/README.md

-# wordtokeypadnumber
+# phonenumber to all possible words
-For a given phone number, determine all possible combinations of words.
+For a given phone number, determine all possible combinations of words that can be constructed from corresponding character on keypad.

 # Problem Statement
 For a given phone number, determine all possible words which can be contructed from the keypad for given phone number.

 # Solution
 Problem is by its nature is dfs.
-In each recursion of phone numbers:
+In each recursion of phone number increase current index.
 Loop through all corresponding chars of current number.
-Pass remaining phone number to down recursion.
+Pass phone number and next index to down recursion.
-Termination condition is when all numbers are depleted for a given phone number.
+Termination condition is when all numbers are depleted (index == len(phonenumber) for a given phone number.
-Collect all possible combinations of words
+Combine characters and collect all possible combinations Return result.
-Return result.